aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-Axiom should be used with care as they can introduce unsoundness in the specification logic via
+Axioms should be used with care as they can introduce unsoundness in the specification logic via
 contradicting assumptions.
-The Move prover supports a smoke test for detecting unsoundness via
+The Move Prover supports a smoke test for detecting unsoundness via
-the `--check-inconsistency`
+the `--check-inconsistency` flag.
-flag.

-## Let Bindings
+## Let bindings

-A spec block can contain let bindings which introduce names for expressions:
+A spec block can contain let bindings that introduce names for expressions:

 ```move
 fun get_R(account: signer): R { ... }